 Have we missed anyone?
 Please let us know.
 And if you want to see the latest from all of these MCM dealers, keep your eyes on ATTIC’s browse page, updated daily with new inventory listings from these and a total of 50+ local, independent furniture stores.

 MillenNium Decorative Arts

 UPDATE: Unfortunately, Millennium closed its doors for good in December 2015.
 Located in a walk down along U St, Millennium is a staple of DC’s MCM speciality market.
 Their selection isn’t the largest, but it changes often and is all well picked.
 Their prices are middle of the road and very reasonable given the quality.
 Recent ATTIC featured items have included these upholstered Knoll chairs and this secretary desk.
-As a featured store, Millennium offers a discount on their listed items to ATTIC customers.

 Update: Hunted House closed its doors in March of 2016.
 We’ve got hope they’ll re-appear as a pop-up or some other form in the future though.
 Read an interview we did for Popville with the owner to announce the closure and talk about the store’s history.
 Hunted House was originally located on 14th Street before they opened up a nice two-level store on rapidly developing H Street.
 Their prices range from the quite affordable to the midrange for the more rare items.
 Extra good deals can be found in their lower second-level if you don’t mind a ding or taking the time to spruce things up.
 Take a look at their latest inventory.

 UPDATE: Mara Home closed their store in the fall of 2015.
 Mixed in with an offering of primarily new designer furniture, Mara Home located just north of U street carries a small selection of vintage pieces.
 Check out their MCM pieces.